GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/release-notes/1.0/en.md

 ![Removing and adding blocks in the Schema Configuration](../../images/schema-configuration-removing-and-adding-blocks.gif)

+## Implementation of standard custom scalar types

+Several standard custom scalar types have been implemented, so they are readily-available to be used in your GraphQL schema:

+- `Domain`
+- `IP`
+- `IPv4`
+- `IPv6`
+- `MACAddress`
+- `PhoneNumber`
+- `PositiveInt`
+- `StrictlyPositiveInt`
+- `PositiveFloat`
+- `StrictlyPositiveFloat`
+- `UUID`

+Please notice that these do not currently appear in the Interactive Schema client, as they are not being referenced anywhere within the WordPress model (as [defined by the spec](https://spec.graphql.org/October2021/#sec-Scalars.Built-in-Scalars), only types referenced by another type are reachable via introspection).

 ## Sort the Schema Configuration entries by name

 In the Custom Endpoint and Persisted Query editors, the Schema Configuration entries are now sorted by name: